yiisoft/html/README.md

   `Caption`, `Colgroup`, `Col`, `Thead`, `Tbody`, `Tfoot`, `Tr`, `Th`, `Td`;
 - `CustomTag` class that helps to generate custom tag with any attributes;
 - HTML widgets `CheckboxList` and `RadioList`;
-- `NoEncode` class is designed for use as non-encoded content in HTML tags;
+- `NoEncode` class is designed to wrap content that should not be encoded in HTML tags;
 - `Html` helper that has static methods to generate HTML, create tag and HTML widget objects.

 ## Requirements